158+ orders placed in your location

 • Diagnose and monitor insulin resistance

-The parameter that is covered in this test is Insulin PP. Sometimes, the Insulin PP Profile test is carried out to diagnose and monitor Type 1 diabetes as well.
+The parameters that are covered in this test is Insulin PP. Sometimes, the Insulin PP Profile test is carried out to diagnose and monitor Type 1 diabetes as well.
 The result of the Insulin PP test is not expressed as positive or negative.
 The value is higher or lower, which further determines a certain type of diabetes and condition in the body.

 Ranges